microsoft/vscode-docs/docs/python/data-science-tutorial.md

 MetaDescription: Python data science tutorial demonstrating the use of common data science and machine learning libraries with Visual Studio code Jupyter Notebook support.
 MetaSocialImage: images/tutorial/social.png
 ---
-# Data Science Tutorial in Visual Studio Code
+# Data Science in Visual Studio Code

-This tutorial demonstrates using the VS Code Python extension with common data science libraries to explore a basic data science scenario.
+This tutorial demonstrates using Visual Studio Code and the Microsoft Python extension with common data science libraries to explore a basic data science scenario.
 Specifically, using passenger data from the Titanic, you will learn how to set up a data science environment, import and clean data, create a machine learning model for predicting survival on the Titanic, and evaluate the accuracy of the generated model.

 ## Prerequisites